elastic/integrations/packages/osquery_manager/docs/README.md

 To run a live query:

-1. From Kibana, go to Management > Osquery.
+1. From Kibana, open the main menu and click **Management > Osquery**.
-2. Click the **New live query** button.
+2. On the Live queries history page, click the **New live query button**.
-3. Select the agents or groups you want to query.
-You can select one or more.
+3. Select one or more agents or groups to query.
+Note that agents with a green dot indicate that the agent is online, based on a check that runs every 5 minutes.
-4. Enter a SQL query.
-The query field provides intellisense suggestions based on the Osquery schema.
+4. (Optional) Select a saved query to run.
 5. Click **Submit**.
-6. Monitor the status and results of your request under the **Check results** section.
+6. Review the results.
 Depending on the number of agents queried, this request may take some time.
-The status area is updated as query results are returned.
+Status info is updated as available.
-7. To view the query results and data, click **Results**.
+7. (Optional) Click the **Status** tab to view more info about the request, for example, if there are any failures.

-> Note: If an agent is offline, the request Status remains in **pending** as we retry the request.
-The query request expires after 1 day.
+> Note: If an agent is offline, the request status remains in **pending** as Kibana retries the request.
+By default, a query request times out after 5 minutes.
+Note that this time out applies to the time it takes to deliver the action request to an agent to run a query.
+If the action completes after the timeout period, the results are still returned.

 ### Schedule query groups